nyu-pl-fa22/class08/README.md

   annotation overhead and the mental gymnastics that the programmer has to perform to get the code through the static type checker.

+The choice between a dynamically typed or statically typed language should be informed by the application domain and the complexity of the programming task.

-It is often considered easier to write code in dynamically typed languages.
+It is often considered easier to write code in dynamically typed languages because the programmer can run and experiment with the code without having to first get it past a type checker.
 However, as the size and complexity of a software system increases, the advantages of dynamic typing turn into disadvantages because type errors become harder to detect and debug.
 Hence, statically typed languages are often preferred for large and complex projects.
-Also, for performance critical code, dynamic typing is often too costly (because it often involves expensive run-time type checks).
+Also, for performance critical code, dynamic typing is often too costly (because it can involve expensive run-time type checks).

-The distinction between weak/strong and static/dynamic is not always clear cut.
+The distinction between static and dynamic type systems is not always clear cut.
 For instance, Java is mostly statically typed but certain type checks are performed at run-time due to deliberate loopholes in the static type checker.
 Some so-called *gradually typed* languages